 Employers may benefit from a simplified administrative experience, including one dedicated account team across their benefit plans, a single premium, eligibility and implementation process, plus one self-service website for employees.

 Additionally, employees may gain access to resources that may be impossible without an integrated approach.
 For instance, in certain states UnitedHealthcare launched UnitedHealthcare Benefit Ally™, a tool that is designed to simplify, automate and expedite payouts for employees whose employers combine three supplemental health plans with medical benefits**.
 Following a qualified accident, critical illness diagnosis or hospital stay, Benefit Ally automatically triggers a payout to the member – all without the plan participant having to submit a claim or additional paperwork.
 This is designed to help members get benefit payouts more easily, so they can focus on getting well.

 With access to more data across an employee’s benefits, key insights may help identify needed actions.
 For example, by cross-checking dental and medical health claim data, some plans may be able to determine if employees missed recommended periodontal treatments or cleanings.
 With this data, clinical intervention teams may be able to proactively follow up with the employee to help schedule recommended treatments, which may help improve overall health.

 - Increase member engagement

-When employers choose a bundled plan, they may find a variety of programs available that may help support the health and well-being for their employees.
+When employers choose to bundle plans, they may gain access to a variety of programs designed to help support the health and well-being for their employees, such as referrals to clinical care and occupational health experts.
 For example, if an employee is recovering from back surgery, case managers may help facilitate home health care to assess the safety of the home to help reduce the risk of falls, while also coordinating home physical therapy to help the employee focus on healing to return to work sooner.